Why Anxiety Spikes So Fast

-The solution is not breathing "better" in the moment.
-It is systematically raising the threshold — so your nervous system doesn't fire until CO2 actually warrants a response.
+It's raising the threshold — so your system doesn't fire until CO2 actually warrants a response.

 Training Protocols

-BOLT Score Test (Baseline Diagnostic)
+BOLT Score Test (Start Here)

 Measures your current CO2 tolerance — know exactly where you start